adambsokol/purple_haze/README.md

 * Adam Sokol

 ### Software dependencies and license information
+All first-level software dependencies are listed in the environment.yml file.
+This does not include all software dependencies as many of the listed packages have their own dependencies. <br>
+This package is licensed under the MIT license which allows generally free and open use, in-line with our desire for this software to be used by whomever may find it useful.

 ### Installation
-To install and run this locally do the following:
+To install and run this locally do the following: <br>
 0. install conda if you have not already done so
 1. clone the repository: git clone https://github.com/adambsokol/purple_haze.git
 2. create a conda environment for this project: conda env create -q -n purple_haze --file environment.yml